As regular readers of this blog know, there is an entire segment of the literacy community who thinks I’m an idiot.

 My interest was piqued.

 I’ve long known that choice matters in motivation.
 I prefer doing what I want rather than what others want me to do.
 I’ve written about the value of choice in teaching, but have pointed out that it didn’t have to be about which book to read—it could be about who to read with, which part of the room to read in, or even which order to fit this reading into the morning schedule.
-(In this blog entry, my focus is on instructional reading--that reading required by teachers with an instructional purpose.
-I strongly believe that when kids are reading independently--that is when they are deciding that they want to read for their own purposes, they should be allowed wide latitude in what they read.)

 But these statistics seem to be saying that book choice is where the big payoff is and if that’s the case, I really missed the boat (in Chicago, missing the boat in January is a cold proposition).

 I set out to write a mea culpa, mea maxima culpa kind of blog entry touting kids’ choice over teacher’s choice.